Surface Code Stabilizer Measurements for Rydberg Atoms

-In this work, we consider how Rydberg decay, the dominant error sources in many experimental implementations \cite{evered_high-fidelity_2023, ma_high-fidelity_2023, graham_rydberg-mediated_2019}, impacts the error rate of a logical qubit encoded in a surface code.
+In this work, we study how Rydberg decay, the dominant error sources in many experimental implementations \cite{evered_high-fidelity_2023, ma_high-fidelity_2023, graham_rydberg-mediated_2019} and a large source of Rydberg leakage errors, impacts the error rate of a logical qubit encoded in a surface code.
 We discuss two different architectures of neutral atom quantum computers, involving one or two species of stationary atoms as data and ancilla qubits, respectively.
 For both architectures we find that for small enough Rydberg decay rates $\gamma$ the logical error rate is dominated by Rydberg leakage errors.
 The latter can cause errors in neighboring qubits during a stabilizer measurement, so that already $\lceil d/4 \rceil$ decay events are sufficient to cause a logical error.
 We propose and characterize pulse-level gate protocols that negate these errors by inhibiting the propagation of Rydberg excitations, so that again $\lfloor d/2 \rfloor$ errors can be corrected and the logical error rate is significantly reduced.
-Interestingly, these protocols differ significantly from those that minimize the average time that the atoms spend in the Rydberg state and thus the infidelity 1-$\mathcal{F}$ of single two-qubit gates and stabilizer measurement.
-Our work demonstrates the importance of optimizing quantum gates for logical errors in addition to gate fidelities and opens the way to the efficient realization of surface codes with neutral atoms.
+Interestingly, these protocols differ significantly from those that minimize the average time that the atoms spend in the Rydberg state and thus the infidelity $1-\mathcal{F}$ of single two-qubit gates and stabilizer measurement.
+Our work demonstrates the need to optimize fidelities at the logical — not only the physical — level, and paves the way for efficient implementation of surface‑code quantum error correction on neutral‑atom platforms.